SBRG/MASSpy-publication/docker/README.rst

 Using Docker
 ============
 The following guide provides instructions on how to create a working Docker container for the examples outlined in the MASSpy Publication.
-To simplify the reading of this guide, the following abbreviations will be used to reference specific sections of the MASSpy publication manuscript:

-1. **validation**: Validation as a modeling tool through enzyme regulation in MASS models
-2. **ensemble-modeling**: Demonstration of features through ensemble sampling, assembly, and modeling
-3. **case-study**: Case study: computing functional states of the *E. coli* proteome

 In order to run the **ensemble-modeling** and **case study** examples, an optimization solver is required.
 It can be one of the following:

 * *ILOG CPLEX Optimization Studio 12.10*